brandonbiggs/marvin-robot/docs/Recent-Update.md

 ---

 ## Recent Features

+### March 10th Update
+- Absolutely gigantic update
+- Lots and lots of error checking in the code.
+Hopefully this removes most of the bugs that people may have had.
+Combining these changes along with the Python syntax checking, things should be in good shape in terms of possible bugs.
+This isn't the case for movement just yet, but we're working on that.
+Should have an update for that tomorrow.
+- New Features!
+Beeping, songs, tunes, LEDs, volume control are all now available.
+See "full-reference" for more information about all of these.
+- Unit testing is in the works.
+I've never really implemented unit testing before, so it could be really wrong.
+Feel free to laugh, but let me know how I can improve it.
+- Documentation updates - not just with new features.
+Updated documentation to go along with old features as well.
+- Debug Mode!
+You can now pass a parameter on init of robot to enter debug mode.
+This will print lots of output on the computer when attempting to run commands.
+Don't run this on the robots however.
+- Movement updates coming soon.
+I've made lots of progress on this, even if the code doesn't reflect it yet.
+I believe I know how to get turning and distance moving setup quite nicely.

 ### March 6th Update
 - Documentation has been moved from Google Doc to this site and has been expanded significantly.
 Hopefully things will be a bit easier from here on out.
 - There are now 5 classes, 3 of which are important.